 The lawsuit alleges that the Corps's negligent operating and maintenance of the MRGO caused increased waves, increased the conveyance of water and increased the hurricane surge that destroyed or overtopped the LEVEEs and other flood and water control structures, and that this negligence caused property loss, property damage and personal injury.

 What is the status of the MRGO case?

-Judge Duval ruled that the MRGO was a navigation project and not a flood control project, and as such so the Corps was not entitled to shield it's negligence, unlike the ruling in the LEVEE lawsuit.
+Judge Duval ruled that the MRGO was a navigation project and not a flood control project, and as such so the Corps was not entitled to shield its negligence, unlike the ruling in the LEVEE lawsuit.
 In April 2009, a portion of the MRGO claims went to trial in the Robinson case.
 This was a "test" case, designed to resolve common legal and factual issues.
-Two people were chosen from each MRGO area (6 people total), so Judge Duval's ruling will only addresses the claims of those 6 people.
-This is a win for those 6 people, but the attorneys believe that they will be able to apply Judge Duval's findings for common legal and factual issues to all of the MRGO cases.
+Two people were chosen from each MRGO area (six people in total), so Judge Duval's ruling will only address the claims of those six people.
+This is a win for those six people, but the attorneys believe that they will be able to apply Judge Duval's findings for common legal and factual issues to all of the MRGO cases.

 Am I a part of the case?

-Federal administrative procedures require that anyone who makes a claim against the Corps of Engineers must file and Standard Form 95 (""SF95″").
-The deadline for filing this form was two years after hurricane Katrina on August 29, 2007.
+Federal administrative procedures require that anyone who makes a claim against the Corps of Engineers must file Standard Form 95 (SF95).
+The deadline for filing this form was two years after Hurricane Katrina on August 29, 2007.
 Anyone who filed this claim form within that time frame is part of the case against the Corps of Engineers.
-This requirement of an SF95 does not apply to your claims against the levee boards.
+This requirement of an SF95 does not apply to your claims against the LEVEE boards.